webplatform/docs/css/data_types/length/index.md

 ---
-title: length
+title: <length>
+readiness: 'Ready to Use'
+standardization_status: 'W3C Recommendation'
+summary: 'A &lt;length&gt; is a CSS data type that is used to specify distance measurements using relative or absolute units.
+It consists of an integer or decimal number followed (without whitespace) by a unit abbreviation; the unit may be omitted if the number is zero (0).'
 tags:
   - Data
   - Type
   - CSS
-readiness: 'Ready to Use'
-standardization_status: 'W3C Recommendation'
-summary: 'A <length> is a CSS data type that is used to specify distance measurements using relative or absolute units.
-It consists of an integer or decimal number followed (without whitespace) by a unit abbreviation; the unit may be omitted if the number is zero (0).'
 uri: 'css/data types/length'

 ---
-# \<length\>

-## Summary
+## <span>Summary</span>

-A \<length\> is a CSS data type that is used to specify distance measurements using relative or absolute units.
+A &lt;length&gt; is a CSS data type that is used to specify distance measurements using relative or absolute units.
 It consists of an integer or decimal number followed (without whitespace) by a unit abbreviation; the unit may be omitted if the number is zero (0).

  In CSS, there are many properties that can take a length as a value — such as [width](/css/properties/width), [height](/css/properties/height), [top](/css/properties/top) and [bottom](/css/properties/bottom) — or at least part of their value, for example [box-shadow](/css/properties/box-shadow), [border](/css/properties/border), [background-image](/css/properties/background-image) and [flex](/css/properties/flex).